 Data Source: TexasWages, Texas Workforce Commission.
 Retrieved 3/8/2024.
-For more information visit: https://ica.coms.pov/academiss/collapsesencesendamis

 Arts, Audio Visual Technology, and Communication Career Cluster

 Statewide Program of Study: Digital Communications

 Course Course Number Required Prerequisite(s) Course Description Principles of Arts, Audio/Video Technology, and Communications Grade Level: 11 Credit: 1 (Taken first semester of Junior year as a two-period course.)
 Are you creative and have an interest in In the Fall of 2026, this course will be transitioning to the CTE Center.
 8025 None technology?
 Then this is the career for you.
 Learn how to utilize your creativity, while strengthening your academic, oral, and written communication skills.
 Explore the various avenues that are included in this career cluster.